sergio11/agrociety_android/README.md

-# Agrociety - APP AGRARIA PARA CONECTAR AL MUNDO RURAL EN LA DEMANDA DESERVICIOS
+# Agrociety - Prototype of agricultural application to connect the rural world in the demand for services

 ## Concepto